Giftbit/Lightrail-API-V2-Docs/docs/accounts.md

 Your customer's account may represent value that can be used during checkout or it may represent points or credits that can be redeemed for in app rewards or promotions.

-Like all other Lightrail value, accounts are backed by `ValueStores`.
+Like all other Lightrail value, accounts are backed by `Values`.

 ### Getting Started with Accounts
 To get started with accounts, you first need to create a `Program` which defines the default parameters for you accounts.

 #### Creating a Program
-The `Program` will define the basic properties like currency for the accounts (`ValueStores`) that will be created from it.
+The `Program` will define the basic properties like currency for the accounts (`Values`) that will be created from it.
 Below are the required and optional attributes needed for creating a `Program` for an account or a loyalty points use-case.

 Creating an account `Program`.
 Note, typically Programs are created through the app (coming soon!).